leonfallair/Risk_assessment_kathmandu/README.md

     ```
     [mamba or conda] activate Risk_analysis
     ```
-3. Open the Jupyter Notebook in VS Code or JupyterLaband select right kernel (tracking_env) and run all cells
+3. Open the Jupyter Notebook in VS Code or JupyterLaband select right kernel (Risk_analysis) and run all cells

 ## Result